 By the end of the fall semester the ITRC is required to submit its final employment recommendation, along with copies of all evaluation forms and appropriate substantiating documents to the Vice President for Academic Services.
-The recommendation shall be based upon the unanimous opinion of the committee.
-If there is a difference of opinion among members of the committee, the recommendation of the majority shall be submitted.
-The committee member in the minority, may, if s/he chooses, submit a letter of objection with supporting documentation.
+The recommendation shall be based upon the majority vote of the committee.
+The committee member in the minority, may, if they choose, submit a letter of objection with supporting documentation.

-In most cases, during the spring semester of the fourth year of the tenure review process there will be little action.
-It may be possible that there are some remediation issues still outstanding that have to be addressed and monitored.
+In most cases, during the spring semester of the fourth year of the tenure review process the final tenure recommendation will be approved by the Board of Trustees.